How to (Un-) Quantum Mechanics: Phase Space

-In presentations of QM, CM is often reduced to mass point dynamics, which implies a direct identification of the dynamical variables (i.e. elements of $\psi$) to measurable positions and mechanical momenta.
-But analytical mechanics, as formulated by Lagrange, Hamilton, Jacobi and others, is a set of abstract mathematical principles that underlie {\it any} dynamical system.
-There is no law in classical physics that limits the applicability of these concepts to mass points.
-The methods of Hamilton and Lagrange are applied in all fields of physics and any kind of dynamical variables, also in those that do not refer to a spatio-temporal description in the first place.
-The theory of canonical transformations, which allows any kind of transformation that preserves the Hamiltonian equations of motion, is the core concept of analytical mechanics and it is incompatible with a limitation of CM to mass point dynamics.
+The methods of Hamilton and Lagrange can be (and are) applied in many if not all fields of physics and any kind of dynamical variables, also in those cases that do not refer to a spatio-temporal description in the first place.
+A well known example is the Langrangian formulation of electrodynamics~\cite{Jackson}.
+But also LC - circuits~\cite{LCHamilton} or ray optics~\cite{Optics} and statistical physics~\cite{Statmech} make use of the {\it classical} methods of Hamilton and Lagrange.
+The theory of canonical transformations, which allows for any kind of transformation that preserves the Hamiltonian equations of motion, is the core concept of analytical mechanics and it is incompatible with a reduction of CM to mass point dynamics.

-The variable list $\psi$ is {\it formally} a ``coordinate'' in some $2\,n$-dimensional phase space and according to what has been said before, this does not imply or suggest any specific interpretation.
-Then real physical objects (RPOs) are, in the first place, inhabitants of phase spaces.
+The variable list $\psi$ formally represents a ``coordinate'' in some $2\,n$-dimensional phase space but this does neither imply nor suggest a specific interpretation of $\psi$.
+Then real physical objects (RPOs) (or systems, respectively) are, in the first place, inhabitants of phase spaces.
 As a single classical mass point makes no tangible object in ``physical'' space, a single coordinate in phase space makes no sensible object as well.
-Some kind of distribution is needed, a droplet in phase space~\footnote{ It is well-known that Hamiltonian motion in phase space corresponds to the flow of an incompressible fluid~\cite{Heat}.}.
+But beyond this naive (but mathematically correct) intuition, any solution $\psi(\tau)$ of Eq.~\ref{eq_lom1} is a singular solution, a ``trajectory''.
+It is well-known in classical analytical mechanics however, that the knowledge of single trajectories alone does not suffice to establish {\it strong stability}: It is a rigorous result of analytical dynamics that a solution $\psi(\tau)$ is strongly stable only if a non-zero vicinity of the solution is (strongly) stable as well~\cite{Arnold}.
+Hence, if we aim to describe real physical objects by the methods of analytical dynamics, {\it point particles} are useless: the mathematical possibility of their existence (i.e. that they are a solution of the equations of motion) is necessary but not sufficient to decide whether they could exist with non-vanishing probability in the real world.
+Hence some kind of distribution is required to replace single orbits, metaphorically speaking one can think of such a distribution as a droplet in phase space~\footnote{ Liouville's theorem states that Hamiltonian motion in phase space corresponds to the flow of an incompressible fluid~\cite{Heat}.}.